We love our pets, but sometimes they put us in awkward situations when it comes to cleaning and maintaining the home.

 The last cleaner, the certified one, has the tools and experience to do a thorough and systematic cleaning.
 Whatever option you use, when you are dealing with pet dander and dust mites, you must use HEPA-approved cleaning methods.

 You must be a regular cleaner.
 Clean furniture, clothes, souvenirs, curtains, beddings, and virtually everything within your premises.
+If you live in New York City, consider maid cleaning service NYC.

 Have regular air quality inspection

 Some air pollutants such as mold, radon, and VOC emissions are not visible.
-Only through routine checks can you be sure that you are safe, so scheduled air quality inspection is important for you and your family.
+Only through routine checks can you be sure that you are safe, so scheduled air quality inspection is vital for you and your family.
 You will not need to worry about pet health when you have a green home inspection report.

 An inspection will focus on critical air quality determinants such as humidity, dust levels, radon contamination, and other gaseous risks.

-Regular inspection will also look at other vulnerabilities such as water damage and smoke damage.
+Regular inspection will also look at other vulnerabilities, such as water damage and smoke damage.

 Ensure proper ventilation

-Ensure that airflow is perfect on your premises including bathrooms, kitchens, and basements.
+Ensure that airflow is perfect on your premises, including bathrooms, kitchens, and basements.
 These areas are the most vulnerable.
 However, you should not ignore other parts of your home.

 How Good Indoor Air Quality Benefits You and Your Pets